 OK so this isn’t strictly about travel, but it’s been on my mind a lot recently and I figure, if you love travel, you probably love the planet and don’t want the environment to be ruined.

-I’ve not historically worried too much about the environment.
+I’ve not historically worried too much about sustainability.
 I tend to feel a bit overwhelmed and powerless – how could anything I do make any difference at all?
 Then last week I read an article in New York Magazine that totally rocked my safe little world – The Uninhabitable Earth by David Wallis-Wells.

 Now, I love disaster movies.
 The Day After Tomorrow, 2012, War of the Worlds, Contagion, Bird Box, A Quiet Place… anything where zombies or extreme weather or aliens or plagues or plants (I’m looking at you The Happening) go on a killing spree is totally up my street.
 Apparently I just love it when loads of people die on screen.
 Reading The Uninhabitable Earth felt like reading a disaster movie pitch.
 Except it’s what scientists actually believe we’re heading for if we don’t drastically change our behaviour as a species.

 How you can help the environment

 Scary right?
 Even if we don’t face the worst of it our children certainly will.
 After having all this stewing in my brain for the last few days, I’ve decided to take some steps to feel at least a little bit like I’m helping the environment and persuading the planet not to wipe us out.

 #1 Switch to a green energy plan

 Using green energy is one of the best things you can do to help the environment, and it doesn’t even need to be more expensive than what you’re paying your current provider.
 In fact, Matt and I just switched to bulb from E.On and we’ll actually be saving money.
 Other options out there are good energy, Ecotricity, Octopus and Green Energy UK.